 Is your data ready for for a Big Data Solution?

-One way to overcome the preprocessing bottleneck is with a tool like Panoply that does a lot of that integration and data cleaning automatically.
+One way to overcome the preprocessing bottleneck is with a data management platform like Panoply that does a lot of that integration and data cleaning automatically.
 Another way is with tools that all support the same formats out of the box.
 If users do the data preprocessing manually, R and Python can handle virtually any format (e.g., SAS, CSV, MongoDB).
 The human factor should also be considered.
 One reason some users adopt Microsoft’s PowerBI, for example, is that they are already familiar with its user interface and can easily move tables and charts between PowerBI, Excel, and PowerPoint.

 On this one, a lot depends on your users.
 Those who like to code may prefer open source tools because they can “look under the hood” and tweak the software.
 Others may prefer the drag-and-drop style more likely found in proprietary tools.
 Other factors to consider are extensibility and type of support (see questions 6 and 10).